Jesse Watters: Comments on masculinity

-Watters has criticized former President Joe Biden for licking ice cream in public as "a grown man".
+Watters criticized former President Joe Biden for licking ice cream in public as "a grown man".
 He has instructed men on how they should wave and belittled those who grocery shop with their wives.
 In September 2024, Jesse Watters was criticized for comments he made on The Five regarding Tim Walz, the Governor of Minnesota and a running mate of the US Presidential candidate Kamala Harris, who had shared a photo of himself drinking a milkshake with a paper straw.
-Watters mocked the image as an example of Walz's lack of masculinity because he used a straw, which he claimed made women not like Walz, because women like masculinity.
+Watters mocked the image as an example of Walz's lack of masculinity because he used a straw, which he claimed made women dislike Walz, because women like masculinity.
 He said that asking for a "vanilla shake" instead of a "vanilla ice cream shake" also makes men look weak.
-The remarks sparked backlash, with critics accusing Watters of promoting outdated gender norms and using a trivial moment to push political commentary.
-Governor Walz responded by defending the post and encouraging a focus on real issues rather than manufactured culture wars.
+The remarks sparked backlash, with critics accusing Watters of promoting outdated gender norms and using a triviality to push political commentary.
+Governor Walz responded by defending his posting of the photo and encouraging a focus on real issues rather than manufactured culture wars.

-In March 2025, Watters listed his "five rules for men" on The Five – don't be that serious, just be funny, don't eat soup in public, don't cross your legs, don't drink from a straw, and don't wave simultaneously with two hands because men wave with one hand, not both hands at the same time.
+In March 2025, Watters listed his "five rules for men" on The Five – don't be that serious, just be funny; don't eat soup in public; don't cross your legs; don't drink from a straw; and don't wave simultaneously with two hands because men wave with one hand.
 He added that one of the reasons you don't drink from a straw is the way your lips purse, which is very effeminate.
-He said, referring to Minnesota Governor Tim Walz, that Walz's excuse was, "'Well, I was drinking a milkshake.'
+He said, referring to Minnesota Governor Tim Walz, that Walz's excuse was, Well, I was drinking a milkshake.'
 Again, you shouldn't be drinking a milkshake.
 Milkshakes are for kids."
-Watters was reacting to Walz's appearance on the This is Gavin Newsom podcast, where he said that MAGA voters are "scared" of his masculinity because he doesn't joke that he can fix a truck and that MAGA focused on attacking him for his masculinity "obsessively" during the 2024 presidential election.
-His comments were widely ridiculed as revealing his insecurity on social media, according to The Independent, and an image of him and Donald Trump, whom he strongly supports, drinking from a straw surfaced on social media.
+Watters was reacting to Walz's appearance on the This is Gavin Newsom podcast, where Walz said that MAGA voters are "scared" of his masculinity because he doesn't joke that he can fix a truck and that MAGA focused on attacking him for his masculinity "obsessively" during the 2024 presidential election.
+Watters's comments were widely ridiculed as revealing his insecurity on social media, according to The Independent.
+An image of him and Donald Trump, whom he strongly supports, drinking from a straw, surfaced on social media.